We are experiencing high communication volume. We thank you for your patience and ask that you call us at 410-735-6277 for faster service.

 Sample text: The Essential Cosmic Perspective, Bennett et al.

-The Chesapeake Bay, which has over 11,000 miles of shoreline, is both a national treasure and a regional economic engine.
+The Chesapeake Bay, which has more than 11,000 miles of shoreline, is both a national treasure and a regional economic engine.
 How did scientists and policymakers respond to the precipitous decline in blue crabs that led Maryland crab houses to serve crabs from Texas and Louisiana?
-What is the role of oysters in the Bay’s health, and should we introduce heartier Asian varieties?
+What role do oysters play in the bay’s health?
+How will oyster farming affect the wild oyster population?
 Is urban or agricultural runoff more responsible for the declining health of the Bay?
 Students wrestle with these and other critical questions affecting this complex ecosystem.

-During the field component, students travel on board the historic 50-foot skipjack Sigsbee to various sites on the Chesapeake.
+During the field component, students travel on board the historic 78-foot skipjack Sigsbee to various sites on the Chesapeake, camping ashore each evening.
 While on board, students employ scientific equipment to analyze water and marine life.
 As they meet and learn from scientists, watermen, government officials, and natives of the area, students apply their new knowledge in real-world settings.
-Each day students and staff share the responsibility of setting up and striking camp, cooking, cleaning, and maintaining the ship.
+Each day, students and staff share the responsibility of setting up and striking camp, cooking, cleaning, and assisting with cleaning, operating, and maintaining the ship.
+The field portion of the program is physically demanding and requires the students to live and work successfully as a cohesive group.

 In the land component, students perform lab work and investigations to explore topics such as crab anatomy, physiology, and behavior; estuarine interactions; predator-prey relationships; and the ecological role of the oyster beds.
 They learn about the watershed, water parameters, and water quality of the Chesapeake Bay.
 Students leave with a better understanding of the interplay among man, economics, science, and the environment in both the Chesapeake Bay and the world more broadly.

-Note: No previous sailing experience is necessary, but this is a physically demanding course that requires a certain level of fitness
+Note: No previous sailing experience is necessary, but this is a physically demanding course that includes camping, hiking, and maintaining the boat.

-In this course, students learn about the whales at Stellwagen Bank near Boston, Massachusetts, and compare and contrast estuary systems along the northeast coast.
-During their eight-day field component, students sail and sleep aboard the Lady Maryland, a 104-foot schooner, and may travel through portions of the Chesapeake Bay, Delaware Bay, Hudson River, Long Island Sound, Narragansett Bay, Peconic Bay, and the North Atlantic Ocean.
-Throughout their voyage, students employ scientific equipment, such as plankton and neuston nets and video microscopes, to analyze water and marine life in these estuarine environments.
+In this course, students learn about the whales at Stellwagen Bank near Boston and compare and contrast estuary systems along the northeast coast.
+During their nine-day field component, students sail and sleep aboard the Lady Maryland, a 104-foot schooner, and may travel through portions of the Chesapeake Bay, Delaware Bay, Long Island Sound, Narragansett Bay, and North Atlantic Ocean.
+Throughout their voyage, students employ scientific equipment such as trawl nets and video microscopes to analyze water and marine life in these environments.

 During the land component, students investigate whale anatomy, physiology, adaptation, and behavior.
 They use DNA fingerprinting as a technique in whale identification and continue their studies in estuarine dynamics.

-Participants are involved in all aspects of the Lady Maryland’s operation, including raising sail, navigating, taking the helm, and performing daily ship maintenance.
+Participants are involved in all aspects of the Lady Maryland’s operation, including raising sail, navigating, taking the helm, and performing daily ship maintenance and cleaning.
 Teamwork is essential for everyone to live aboard this vessel.
 By the end of the session, students gain firsthand knowledge of the world’s largest mammals and a clearer understanding of their role in the marine ecosystem.

-Note: No previous sailing experience is necessary, but this is a physically demanding course that requires a certain level of fitness.
+Note: No previous sailing experience is necessary, but this is a physically demanding course that includes camping, hiking, and maintaining the boat.
 While the crew aboard the Lady Maryland will do its best to ensure that students encounter whales during the field component, there is no guarantee of success.